GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 You can now log in to your Genesys Cloud org and view all the queues, integration, data action, email flow, email domains, and routes that are created.
 :::primary
 **Note**:  The Terraform scripts attempt to create an email domain route.
 By default, Genesys Cloud only allows two email domain route per organization.
 If you already have a domain route, then use the email ID of that existing route in this script.
-Alternatively, you can also contact the Genesys Cloud [CARE](https://help.mypurecloud.com/articles/contact-genesys-cloud-care/) team and make a request to increase the rate limit for the organization.
+Alternatively, you can also contact the [Genesys Cloud Customer Care](https://help.mypurecloud.com/articles/contact-genesys-cloud-care/ "Opens the Genesys Cloud Customer Care article") team and make a request to increase the rate limit for the organization.
 :::

 ### Test the deployment

 To check the setup success, you can send an email to your classifier and route the email to the appropriate queue.
 For example, you can send an email with any of the following questions about IRA: